ybot1122/ybot1122/Parameters.md

 Unfortunately, most people are challenged by the call to humility and confidence because it forces us to confront some harsh realities:

 - We can't control everything, and
-- there is no substitute for hard work.
+- There is no substitute for hard work.

-If you're not sure whether or not you're truly learning from failure, consider this statement: I could have prevented Failure Y if I had been able to control Parameter X. Does this statement ring true to you?